-This function will return true on success and false on error.
-Upon an error a subsequent call to getLastError will return details on the error.
+This function returns true on success and false on error.
+Upon an error a subsequent call to getLastError returns details on the error.

+'''

-IRPC::const_ptr getRunningIRPC() const
+IRPC::const ptr getRunningIRPC() const

+'''

 This function returns a const pointer to any IRPC that is actively running on this Thread.
 If there is no IRPC actively running, then this function returns IRPC::const ptr().